ashfinal/FinderButtons/README.md

 ## Buttons

-*There is only one button now, but I'm planning to add more.*
+*For now there is only one button, but I'm planning to add more.*

 1. TerminalHere - A replacement for [Go2Shell](https://itunes.apple.com/cn/app/go2shell/id445770608?mt=12)

-   Clever than the latter, it will
+   It's clever than the latter.

    - Reuse current tab of current window instead of always opening new window.

-   - Select certain folder/app bundle/Workflow…and `cd` to the subfolder of them.
+   - Select certain folder/app bundle/Workflow… and `cd` to the subfolder of them.

    - Detect busy terminal window(vim, wget, etc) to open new window, or not.

-   - Easy to maintain and keep working, because it's written in AppleScript!
+   - Easy to maintain, because it's written in AppleScript!

 ## Contribute

-Please include your source file and exported app bundle.
+Please include the source script and exported app bundle.
+When export your script to **Application**, replacing `applet.icns` with your own is a good idea.

-If need external programs in your script, remember to mention them in README.
+If your script needs external programs, remember to mention them in README.

-Export your script to **Application**, and replace the `applet.icns` with your own.

 ## LICENSE